-Guidance: Possible outcomes of the investigation: (i) reinstatement on the existing placement including completion of the assessment requirements (ii) the offer of a new placement with an alternative provider (iii) change of course/module selection (iv) referral to a Fitness to Practise Panel or Professionalism Committee (v) referral to a Senate Student Disciplinary Panel under Regulation 14.
+Guidance: Possible outcomes of the investigation: (a) reinstatement on the existing placement including completion of the assessment requirements (b) the offer of a new placement with an alternative provider (c) change of course/module selection (d) referral to a Fitness to Practise Panel or Professionalism Committee (e) referral to a Senate Student Disciplinary Panel under Regulation 14.

-Guidance: The decision as to whether to impose a SS or a (wider) SSEP will depend on the nature of the concerns relating to the student.
+Guidance: The decision as to whether to impose a SS, EP or a (wider) SSEP will depend on the nature of the concerns relating to the student.

 6.1.
-Senate Student Disciplinary Committee, whether as the result of a Chair’s Summary Determination or a Panel hearing, may use suspension as a penalty for breach of a Regulation or Regulations (see Part G: Penalties).
+Senate Student Discipline Committee, whether as the result of a Chair’s Summary Determination or a Panel hearing, may use suspension or exclusion as a penalty for breach of a Regulation or Regulations (see Part G: Penalties).

-6.3.
-Suspensions resulting from a penalty imposed by a SSDC panel will be kept under review by the Head of Learning and Teaching (Quality) or, in the case of postgraduate research students, the Head of the Postgraduate Research Service.
+6.2.
+Suspensions or exclusions resulting from a penalty imposed by a SSDC panel will be kept under review by the Associate Director of Academic Services (Quality) or, in the case of postgraduate research students, the Head of the Postgraduate Research Service.

 7. SSEP for failure to pay fees and charges (Regulation 30)